 Drawing on lessons learned from scenario planning projects undertaken by other regional fishery management councils and natural resource management sectors; the project team has developed a stepwise approach for this project (see figure 2).
 After initial planning and information gathering steps (steps 1&2), the project team will work with the Project Steering Committee and industry advisors to develop a set of scenarios (steps 3&4).
 The project team will then engage the Hawaii and American Samoa longline fishing industries and communities in discussions to better understand current challenges and consider the potential implications of the future scenarios (step 5).
-During this step, the project team will utilize a range of engagement methods, such as workshops, focus groups and one-on-one conversations, based on the availability and engagement preferences of different fishery constituents.
+During this step, the project team will meet stakeholders where they are, utilizing a range of engagement methods, such as workshops, focus groups and one-on-one conversations, based on the availability and engagement preferences of different fishery constituents.

 The project team will then digest and organize the insights and ideas gathered through stakeholder engagement and develop a summary document for each fishery (step 7).
 An additional round of targeted engagement will then be conducted to flesh out ideas and develop recommendations (step 8).
-This will include conversations with fishery participants, advisors and Council and NMFS staff, to consider specific strategies and next steps that the Council and the fishing industry can take to address challenges and become more resilient to change.
-A final project report will then be developed and presented to the Council and the Hawaii and American Samoa longline fishing industries.
+This will include conversations with fishery participants, advisors and Council and NMFS staff, to consider specific strategies and next steps for the Council and the fishing industry.
+A final project report will then be developed and presented to the Council and the Hawaii and American Samoa longline fishing communities.

-Orient & Plan (July - October 2025) Step Information Gathering (July - October 2025) Step 2 Create Scenarios (October - November 2025) Step 3 Test Drive Scenarios (December 2025) Stakeholder Engagement (December 2025 - April 2026) Step 5 Digest and Organize (April - June 2026) Develop Findings & Recommendations (May - June 2026) Step 7 Document and Present (July - December 2026)
+Orient & Plan (July - October 2025) Information Gathering (July - October 2025) Step 2 Create Scenarios (October - November 2025) Step 3 Test Drive Scenarios (December 2025) Step 4 Stakeholder Engagement (December 2025 - April 2026) Step 5 Digest and Organize (April - June 2026) Step 6 Develop Findings & Recommendations (May - June 2026) Step 7 Step 8 Document and Present (July - December 2026)